-Given the differences in water years 1990 and 2010 and the antecedent water years leading 1990 and 2010, we would anticipate wetter baseflow conditions in 2010 than were present in 1990.
+Water years 1990 and 2012 had similar amounts of rainfall, but the antecedent water years leading 1990 and 2012 were very different.
+1990 was a below average rainfall year preceded by drought years while 2012 was a below rainfall average year preceded by above average rainfall years.
+Due to the difference in antecedent years, we would anticipate wetter baseflow conditions in 2012 than were present in 1990.
 Baseflow conditions were surveyed on the four major streams which flow through the Santa Lucia Preserve - Lower Las Garzas, Potrero, San Clemente, and San Jose.
 The baseflow characteristics of these streams were collected and compared with the 1990 reference conditions as stipulated in County Condition 14.
-Results from baseflow mapping and specific conductance plots suggest 2010 conditions are "wetter" than those of 1990 for Lower Las Garzas, Potrero, San Clemente and San Jose Creeks.
+Results from baseflow mapping and specific conductance plots suggest 2012 conditions are "wetter" than those of 1990 for Lower Las Garzas, Potrero, San Clemente and San Jose Creeks.